JoyJing1/Pixpy/README.md

 * [Django REST framework](http://www.django-rest-framework.org/) Django REST framework is a powerful and flexible toolkit for building Web APIs
 * [Django REST framework JSON Web Token](http://getblimp.github.io/django-rest-framework-jwt/) JSON Web Token Authentication support for Django REST Framework
 * [WhiteNoise](http://whitenoise.evans.io/en/latest/django.html) to serve files efficiently from Django
-* [Prospector](http://prospector.landscape.io/en/master/) a complete Python static analysis tool
-* [Bandit](https://github.com/openstack/bandit) a security linter from OpenStack Security
-* [pytest](http://pytest.org/latest/) a mature full-featured Python testing tool
-* [Mock](http://www.voidspace.org.uk/python/mock/) mocking and testing Library
-* [Responses](https://github.com/getsentry/responses) a utility for mocking out the Python Requests library

 ## Features & Implementation

 ### Single-Page App

 Pixpy is a single-page app; all content is delivered on one static page.
-Sensitive information is kept out of the frontend of the app.
 The UI is designed to be elegant and intuitive with a straightforward layout.

 ### Albums